acceleratedscience/open-ad-toolkit/README_getting-started.md

     Magic commands let you run terminal commands from within Jupyter.
 They are invoked by the `%openad` prefix.
 All OpenAD CLI commands can be accessed like this.
 For example:<br>

         %openad list files

+    If you wish to retrieve data from an OpenAD command, you can use the `%openadd` prefix which will return raw, unstyled data for further processing.

+        my_data = %openadd display data 'my_data_file.csv'